-Figures 1 and 2 show one realization with 3000 observations of the returns and the logarithm of the volatility when the data are generated as in Examples 1 and 2, respectively.
+Figs. 1 and 2 show one realization with 3000 observations of the returns and the logarithm of the volatility when the data are generated as in Examples 1 and 2, respectively.
 It is clear from the graphs that the generated series have strong volatility clustering and extreme observations.
-Table 1 shows the descriptive statistics for 1000 replications of equations (7) and (8).
-The table shows the mean, median, standard deviation, minimum and maximum values of the following statistics: mean, standard deviation, kurtosis, and skewness of the simulated daily returns; sum of the first 500 autocorrelations of the absolute and squared daily returns; the GPH (Geweke and Porter-Hudak 1983) estimator of the fractional difference parameter for the absolute returns, squared returns, and log volatility; and the correlation coefficient between the volatility and the lagged return.
+Table 1 shows the descriptive statistics for 1000 replications of Eqs.
+(7) and (8).
+The table shows the mean, median, standard deviation, minimum and maximum values of the following statistics: mean, standard deviation, kurtosis, and skewness of the simulated daily returns; sum of the first 500 autocorrelations of the absolute and squared daily returns; the GPH (Geweke and Porter-Hudak, 1983) estimator of the fractional difference parameter for the absolute returns, squared returns, and log volatility; and the correlation coefficient between the volatility and the lagged return.

 Several interesting facts emerge from Table 1.
 First, in both examples the returns have excess kurtosis and positive skewness.
 Note that, even with Gaussian errors, the kurtosis coefficient can be much greater than three.
 In both cases, the volatility process displays long-range dependence.
-Note that the average estimate of the d parameter is close to the 0.4 usually documented in the empirical literature.
+Note that in Example 2, the average estimate of the d parameter is close to the 0.4 usually documented in the empirical literature.
+In the first case, there is also a small negative correlation between the lagged return and the volatility process, which indicates the presence of leverage.